Georgian wine PDO

 - Tsolikouri - 100%

-Only grapes grown within the official Tvishi microzone may be used in wines bearing the PDO name.
+Only Tsolikouri grapes grown within the official Tvishi microzone are permitted for wines carrying the PDO designation.

 Wine styles & characteristics

-- Aroma: ripe pear, honey, citrus, melon, and white flowers
+- Aroma: ripe pear, citrus, white flowers, and light honey notes

-- Taste: medium-bodied, naturally semi-sweet, with lively acidity and a clean mineral finish
+- Taste: medium-bodied, naturally semi-sweet, with fresh acidity and a clean mineral line

-- Aging: typically stainless steel to preserve aromatic freshness
+- Aging: most commonly in stainless steel to preserve aromatics and freshness

 Taste profile

-- Aromas: honey, apricot, citrus peel, and fresh herbs
+- Aromas: pear, apricot, citrus peel, and subtle herbal tones

-- Palate: smooth and fruity with natural sweetness balanced by bright acidity
+- Palate: smooth and gently sweet, balanced by crisp acidity

 Production rules